-If all LNG plants and/or breakout tanks for a particular OPID should be removed from the NPMS, the operator should notify NPMS staff by sending an email requesting the removal of an LNG plant or breakout tank OPID.
-If LNG plants or breakout tanks were divested to another operator, please include information about the acquiring company, such as the OPID/Operator Name, if known, and a contact name, email address and/or phone number so that NPMS staff can follow-up with the new operator about submitting under the new OPID.
-Information Collection 2137-0596 requires that all pipeline facilities abandoned as of December 31, 2023, be submitted as part of an operator's annual NPMS submission
+If all LNG plants for a particular OPID should be removed from the NPMS, the operator should notify NPMS staff by sending an email requesting the removal of the LNG plant OPID.
+If LNG were divested to another operator, please include information about the acquiring company, such as the OPID/Operator Name, if known, and a contact name, email address and/or phone number so that NPMS staff can follow-up with the new operator about submitting under the new OPID.
+Information Collection 2137-0596 requires that all pipelines, LNG plants, and breakout tanks (pipeline facilities) abandoned as of December 31, 2023, be submitted as part of an operator's annual NPMS submission.